CompNet/MultiplexCentrality/README.md

    * [`ggplot2`](https://cran.r-project.org/web/packages/ggplot2/index.html)
    * [`reshape2`](https://cran.r-project.org/web/packages/reshape2/index.html)
    * [`corrplot`](https://cran.r-project.org/web/packages/corrplot/)
-3. Download this project from GitHub.
+3. Download this project from GitHub and unzip.
-4. Launch `R`, setup the working directory with `setwd`.
+4. Launch `R`, setup the working directory with `setwd` so that it points at the root of this project.

 # Use
 In order to process the opinion measure and compare it to other multiplex centrality measures:

 1. Open the `R` console.
-2. Set the current directory as the working directory, using `setwd("<my directory>")`.
+2. Set the project root as the working directory, using `setwd("<my directory>")`.
 3. Possibly comment/uncomment certain lines in the main script `main.R` (to disable/enable certain operations), then launch it.

 The script will produce the following files in the folder `plots`, placed in subfolders whose names correspond to the considered networks: